zefiros-software/SerLib/README.md

 * Boost takes over your classes to work; SerLib can use already existing classes.

 ### SerLib vs Protocol Buffers
-* Protocol Buffers use a precompiler.
+* Protocol Buffers uses a precompiler.
 SerLib is dynamic and header only.
-* Protocol Buffers have issues on non unix systems.
+* Protocol Buffers has issues on non unix systems.
 SerLib is simple c++2003, and is cross-platform.

 ## Bugs
 When a bug is found please insert it in the issue tracker, so we can resolve it as quickly as we can.